hortfrancis/T57-task1-backend/README.md

 `npm start` will run the server using Node.

-`npm dev` will run the server using Nodemon.
+`npm run dev` will run the server using Nodemon.
 Use this while building to avoid needing to restart Express manually to see changes.

 ## Dependencies